SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Evasion Forensics

 \subsection{Problem Definition}

-Given an adversarial example, \SEA{} aims to attribute its attack trace to a known attack (if possible), provide the analyst with the rationale behind its attribution, and share attack knowledge with other parties.
+Given an adversarial example, \SEA{} aims to attribute its attack trace to a known attack (if possible), provide the rationale behind its attribution, and share attack knowledge with other parties.
 Specifically, \SEA{} has the following three objectives:

-\begin{enumerate} \item \textbf{Sharing.} The system should produce a shareable fingerprint that concisely represents the underlying attack.
+\begin{enumerate}[leftmargin=*] \item \textbf{Sharing.} The system should produce a shareable fingerprint that concisely represents the underlying attack.
 This process would help link potentially related incidents to the observed attack.
-It is preferable to achieve sharing with high data efficiency: the system should ideally learn the fingerprint from the attack's first occurrence (i.e., a single trace).

-\item \textbf{Explanation.} The system should be able to explain its attribution results.
-A good explanation should generally describe the underlying attack's behavior, or at least the factors that result in the attribution.

-\item \textbf{Attribution.} The system should attribute a given trace to a known attack with high accuracy.
-The attribution should adapt to the attack's behavior change, yet it should generalize to different datasets, models, and future invocations of the same attack. \end{enumerate}
+It is preferable to achieve high data efficiency: the system should ideally learn the fingerprint from the attack's first incident (i.e., a single trace). \item \textbf{Explanation.} The system should be able to explain the rationale behind its attribution results.
+A good explanation should generally describe the underlying attack's behavior, or at least the factors that result in the attribution. \item \textbf{Attribution.} The system should attribute a given trace to a known attack with high accuracy.
+The attribution should adapt to the attack's change of behavior, yet it should generalize to different incidents of the same attack. \end{enumerate}